WendyDong/ImageRetrieval_DF_CDVS/README.md

-# Image Retrieval by Aggregating CompactHand-crafted and Deep Features
+# Image Retrieval by Aggregating Compact Hand-crafted and Deep Descriptors
 This is a toolbox that implements the training and testing of the approach described in our papers:
-**Image Retrieval by Aggregating CompactHand-crafted and Deep Features**
+**Image Retrieval by Aggregating Compact Hand-crafted and Deep Descriptors**

 ## 1. Deep features extract

-The code of deep features extract is modified based on this [repo](https://github.com/filipradenovic/cnnimageretrieval-pytorch), and off-the-shelf models are show below.
+The code of deep features extract is modified based on this [repo](https://github.com/filipradenovic/cnnimageretrieval-pytorch), and off-the-shelf models are shown below.

 ### Prerequisites